maxblee/clipivot/README.md

 By using `-A` or `--asc-rows`, the rows will appear in ascending order; by using `-D` or `--desc-rows`, they will appear in descending order.
 By using `-R` or `--desc-cols`, the columns will appear in descending order; by using `-I` or `--index-cols`, they will appear in the order in which they appear.

-### Additional Information

-The broad definitions of functions are provided in the help message.
-However, there are a few things I should clarify here:

-- `clipivot` technically allows you to parse the `min`, `max`, and `minmax` functions as strings, or text.
-(In fact, this is the default.)
-This is almost completely intended to speed up the processing of dates in formats like YYYY-MM-DD that sort alphabetically.
-- In cases where there is more than 1 true mode, the mode algorithm here simply returns the value that first reached the maximum number of occurrences (so, if you have a set of values "a, b, b, a", it would return "b", because the second occurrence of "b" happened earlier than the second occurrence of "a.")
-- The standard deviation returns the *sample* standard deviation.

 ### Delimiters

 You can also tell `clipivot` to use something other than commas